cruzviz/cruzviz-vim/README.md

 1) When you first open Vim, it is in NORMAL mode, with a fat cursor that covers a whole character space.
 This is actually a command mode where you can skip your cursor around easily, save (write) the file, and generally perform various tricks.
 Hit `<esc>` (the Escape key) to enter NORMAL mode from any other mode, or to cancel any partially constructed NORMAL mode command.

 2) INSERT mode is what some of us might consider "normal" word processing mode: there is a skinny cursor in between subsequent character spaces, and you type on the keyboard to add text to the file.
-From NORMAL mode, you can enter INSERT mode by typing `i` ('i'nsert) to place the skinny cursor just to the left of the NORMAL fat cursor, or `a` ('a'ppend) to place the skinny cursor to the right.
+From NORMAL mode, you can enter INSERT mode by typing `i` (insert) to place the skinny cursor just to the left of the NORMAL fat cursor, or `a` (append) to place the skinny cursor to the right.

 3) VISUAL mode is for selecting text.
-From NORMAL mode, type `v` ('v'isual) to enter VISUAL mode, with your current location as the starting point.
+From NORMAL mode, type `v` (visual) to enter VISUAL mode, with your current location as the starting point.
 Once you hit `v` and start moving the cursor around, you are highlighting everything in between the starting point and the cursor.

 ## Initial set-up
 * Install a GUI version of Vim: gVim for Windows or Linux, MacVim for Mac.
 I use MacVim, which is `mvim` from the terminal. (gVim is called `gvim` at the terminal.)